How to Apply

 DO NOT apply to the University (through CSU Mentor) at this time.
 Please apply directly through Extended Learning.

-Once you have submitted your application online, you will be prompted to pay the non-refundable $25 program application fee.
+Once you have submitted your application, you will be prompted to pay the non-refundable $105 Application Fee.
 You should receive both an email confirming your application submission and your payment.

 Once you have completed the application, the additional requirements are as follows: